Death of Elijah Doughty: Immediate aftermath

 The day following the incident, a protest was held outside the Kalgoorlie Courthouse.
 Approximately 200 people, some armed with rocks and bottles, broke down the gates of the court and surrounded police, who used pepper spray and riot shields in response.
 Darryl Doughty, Elijah's father, stated that the trouble started when court guards decided to lock the front door.
 Relatives and friends wanted to hear the man's explanation, but were refused entry into the court.
 The police prosecutor informed Darryl that the matter would have to be delayed until the afternoon and completed by video link and obtained Darryl's phone number.
 However, Darryl was not contacted, and the accused was instead flown to Perth to face court.

 With tensions rising, Darryl was asked by police to address the gathered crowd to calm them, but a small group had already damaged a police vehicle.
 Fifteen police officers were injured and over $40,000 of property damage occurred during the riot, which resulted in 30 people being charged with 55 offences.

 The local Indigenous broadcaster Debbie Carmody accused local anti-crime Facebook groups of "inciting violence and murder" against Indigenous youth.

 With a vigil set-up at the site of Doughty's death, Kalgoorlie Police Superintendent Darryl Gaunt said that his officers had witnessed non-Indigenous residents driving fast and close to the bush vigil at which Doughty died and yelled abuse at mourners.

+In September 2016, the house the man lived in – a rental – was burnt down, with WA Police announcing an arson investigation.